Flash-Shivam/Amazon-Intern-Redrive/README.md

 ```

-The [default] heading defines credentials for the default profile, which the SQSMover will use unless you configure it to use another profile.
+The [default] heading defines credentials for the default profile, which the Redriver will use unless you configure it to use another profile.

 Optionally you can configure default region in ~/.aws/config